Jagat Seth family: Conspiracy against Siraj ud-Daulah

 Siraj ud-Daulah, the new Nawab of Bengal, alienated figures important to the interest of his state- including the Jagat Seth Mehtab Chand.
 The Nawab demanded a lavish tribute of 30 million rupees from the banker.
 Jagat Seth Mehtab Chand refused, and a result, Siraj ud-Daulah hit him.
-The Jagat Seth was a co-conspirator of Robert Clive against Siraj ud-Daulah, along with other alienated figures, among them prominent being- Mir Jafar, Krishnachandra Roy, Omichund, Ray Durlabh & other leading men.
+The Jagat Seth was a co-conspirator of Robert Clive against Siraj ud-Daulah, along with other alienated figures, among them prominent being- Mir Jafar, Krishnachandra Roy, Omichund, Yar Lutuf Khan, Rai Durlabh & other leading men.
 The Jagat Seth and other wealthy bankers funded the British for the conspiracy.

 Any members of the conspiracy group had no intention to found British rule in India, instead they were just concerned about their political futures.

 Decline

 After the Battle of Plassey, Mir Qasim became the new Nawab.
-He organised the killing of several member of the family including Jagat Seth Mehtab Chand and his cousin Swarup Chand, in 1763, and threw their bodies off the ramparts off Munger Fort.
+He organised the killing of several members of the family including Jagat Seth Mehtab Chand and his cousin Swarup Chand, in 1763, and threw their bodies off the ramparts of Munger Fort.
 Mahtab Chand's son, Kushal Chand, was granted the title of Jagat Seth, but with the transfer of the treasury and mint to Kolkata by the British, the need of a private banker at Murshidabad was vastly diminished.

 Kushal Chand was only 18 years old when he became the Seth.
 He lacked his father Mehtab Chand's political shrewdness and was a spendthrift.
 Thus the fortunes of the Jagat Seths began declining.
 Govindchand, the next Seth, died in 1864, succeeded by Gopal Chand and Gulab Chand respectively.
 By then, the fortunes of the family had declined by a considerable amount.
 The last member of the family died in 1912, their fortunes being a thing of the past and surviving on a pension given by the British.